Breviary (Lent)

 Origin

-The seller dated the bifolium to the fifteenth century and listed its origins as German.
-While the bifolium was listed as a missal fragment by the seller, it is possible that it was part of a processional due to its smaller size.
+The seller dated the bifolium to the fifteenth century and identified its origins as German.
+It was listed as part of a missal by the seller, but the references to the Office in the rubric, namely Vespers on the right-side of the recto and Compline on the left-side of the verso, suggest that the bifolium was part of a breviary.

 Bibliography